 If You’re Considering Rejecting an Insurance Settlement Offer, Sargon Law Can Help

 If you’ve received a low offer, you may be wondering what happens after you reject an insurance settlement offer.
-We at Sargon Law Group are committed to helping personal injury victims in Arizona, New Mexico, California and Colorado.
+The Phoenix injury lawyers at Sargon Law Group are committed to helping personal injury victims in Arizona, New Mexico, California and Colorado.
 Contact us today so we can help you more forward and collect the compensation you deserve.